Updated: Oct 19

 A Healthier Option

-Most households that aren’t connected to the grid or have an unreliable power supply use petrol generators and kerosene lanterns, which can cause many health issues.
+With most households that aren’t connected to the grid or have an unreliable power supply using kerosene generators, this causes many health issues.
 Adopting SHSs contributes to a healthier household and improved cleanliness by eliminating indoor air pollution, which causes respiratory and eye health problems.
 Indeed, by reducing the amount of CO2 released into the home, SHSs contribute to improvements in safety, security and reductions of illnesses.

 A Greener Way Forward